Accelerator for Apache Spark

 - H2O, Sparking Water

-See the QuickStart guide attached to this page.
+See the QuickStart guide attached to this page or at this url.